 - After you wear an item flip the hanger to the normal position

 Now you may be wondering what good this will do.
-This will help in determining what you wear and love vs. what you never wear.
-The first process of minimalism is getting rid of items in your life that are not of value… Every three months I evaluate my wardrobe.
-There is reason for why I haven’t worn something during those three months….. either it doesn’t fit, isn’t flattering, I don’t like the color, etc. and therefore is out to be donated.
+This will help in determining what you wear/love vs. what you never wear.
+The first process of minimalism is getting rid of items in your life that are not of value.
+Every three months, I evaluate my wardrobe.
+There is always a reason for why I haven’t worn something during those three months.
+Either it doesn’t fit, isn’t flattering, I don’t like the color, etc. and therefore is out to be donated.

 2) Only go shopping when you need something

-This is a biggie.
-One of the many problems with living in a consumerist society is that we are told we always need more, more, and more.
-And even when we are done shopping and come home to turn on the television, commercials are telling us we need more.
+One of the many problems with living in a consumerist society is that we are told we always need more and more.
+And even when we are done shopping and come home to turn on the television, commercials are telling us we still need more.
 We are constantly bombarded.
 Be a conscious consumer.
-Train yourself in only going shopping when you need to.
+Train yourself to only go shopping when you need to.
 This will save you LOTS of time and money which can be spent elsewhere.

 3) Take it slow

-One of the worst mistakes you can make is going head first and expect everything to be done in one day.
-Especially if you have a larger home…. this is basically impossible.
-Instead take it one step at a time and do not rush it.
-Remember that this is a lifestyle change not a fad that comes and goes.
-Many minimalist’s are in it for the long run.
+One of the worst mistakes you can make is going head first and expecting everything to be done in one day.
+Especially if you have a larger home, this is basically impossible.
+Instead, take it one step at a time and do not rush it.
+Remember that this is a lifestyle change, not a fad that comes and goes.
+Many minimalists are in it for the long run.
 Do what you can and don’t feel the pressure to get it done in one day.